PeterCamilleri/make_gem/README.md

 The make_gem starts out with the standard gem skeleton created by bundler and makes the following changes:

 1. Removes .travis.yml, bin/console, and bin/setup.
-I don't use these.
+I don't/cannot use these.
 2. Renames the rakefile from Rakefile to rakefile.rb.
 I prefer Ruby code to have a dot rb file suffix whenever possible.
 3. Replace the gem's main file.
 I prefer the use of require_relative for files